DAOmasons/RuleBook/how-to-play/as-a-faci.md

 ### Coming Soon

-For the beta round, the DAO Masons team will be operating as Game Facilitators.
+For the pilot round, the DAO Masons team will be operating as Game Facilitators.
 In the future this will be an elected position.